 Method #1: Benefit Measurement Methods

 The Benefit Measurement Methods are likely going to be the only methods you’ll be using directly as a project manager.
-While less complex than the Constrained Optimization Methods, they often don’t require an advanced degree in finance to be able to understand them.
+While less complex than the Constrained Optimization Methods, they often don’t require an advanced degree in finance to understand them.

 2. Economic Model